 Our Successes So Far

-In 2012, Upstream and the Healthy Kids Learn Better coalition were very involved in the education reform efforts headed by Governor John Kitzhaber.
+In 2012, Upstream and the Healthy Kids Learn Better coalition were very involved in education reform efforts.
 The Oregon Education Investment Board was given the challenge of integrating the education system from birth through college, and improving overall outcomes, and we took on the challenge of getting them to recognize the importance of health.